San Bernardino Divorce & Family Law let the law offices of kimberly prendergast assist you with your family law needs. contact us

 Compassionate and Personalized Legal Guidance to Protect Your Spousal Rights

-For compassionate and personalized legal assistance on your alimony dispute, reach out to the Law Offices of Kimberly Prendergast.
+For compassionate and personalized legal assistance on your alimony dispute in Redlands, reach out to the Law Offices of Kimberly Prendergast.

 • “I didn't think I would get so flustered in court, but I'm glad we had the support of Ms Prendergast to help guide us along.
 We won our restraining order and we are so thankful for her help, professionalism, and guidance.
 I highly recommend.” - Former Client